OWASP/Top10/2017/en/0xd1-data-contributors.md

 * tsohlacol
 * vdbaan
 * yohgaki

-* Chris Frohoff
+In particular, Dirk Wetter, Jim Manico, and Osama Elnaggar have provided extensive assistance.

-* Gabriel Lawrence
+Also, Chris Frohoff and Gabriel Lawrence provided invaluable support in the writing of the new A7:2017 Insecure Deserialization risk.